 What Is AI in Wealth Management?

-Broadly speaking, artificial intelligence (AI) refers to a body of capabilities and technologies that are designed to teach machines to think like humans.
+Broadly speaking, artificial intelligence (AI) refers to a body of capabilities and technologies designed to teach machines to think like humans.
 AI in wealth management describes the use of these technologies to provide financial advice, specifically with regard to forecasting the performance of investments or mapping trends in the market.

 Advantages of Using AI in Wealth Management